pavelchar/CustomersRecords/README.md

 ### Some notes:

-- Due to some connectivity issues with backend client uses hardcoded data set **customers** which normally would come as an API response.
+- Due to some connectivity issues with backend, client uses hardcoded data set **customers** which normally would come as an API response.
 - Also in real project I would:
   - Add Vue-Router for navigating between views
   - Expand list view with some additional functionality - filter, sorting, search, etc.